coracle-social/how-to-nostr/book.md

 This problem needs more than a technical solution — politics, culture, community, and capital all have roles to play here.
 Nostr's role is to offer tools that individuals can use according to their own values, and for their own interests.
 Nostr makes it possible for internet users to preserve their own digital sovereignty and hold tech platforms accountable.

 My personal hope for Nostr is that it will aid in the restoration and cultivation of human flourishing and agency in a world increasingly mediated by digital technology.
 Nostr does not solve every problem.
-The ones it does solve, it often solves poorly.
-It is not a panacea, it is a toolset that can be applied to our benefit or to our detriment, but which has certain intrinsic qualities that the internet desperately needs right now.
+The ones it does solve, it sometimes solves poorly.
+Nostr is not a panacea, it is a toolset that can be applied to our benefit or to our detriment, but which has certain intrinsic qualities that the internet desperately needs right now.

 I want to emphasize that it is only *through people* that any of the internet's ills can be cured.
 Nostr is not a comprehensive system for restraining digital evil (such a thing would be itself totalitarian), but a way of allowing individual and community agency to be exercised in solving problems germane to individuals' and communities' own particular circumstances.

-Like Nostr itself, this book is not a comprehensive guide for how Nostr works (or ought to work).
-It is only a set of opinions, ideas, and guidelines for people who wish to create software for themselves or others — software that enriches its users rather than exploiting them.
+## A Simple Protocol

+Nostr is in many ways a "dumb" solution to a complex problem.
+Incentives, structures of power, and technological ecosystems are irreducibly complex, and impossible to understand in detail.
+But there are key architectural patterns that the modern internet is built on which enable and promote its particular dysfunctions — most importantly, the centrality of servers for both data storage and authentication.

+Instead of using server-based authentication, Nostr leverages cryptography in order reduce the role of servers from powerful hubs to disposable, user-aligned repositories.
+To join the Nostr network, all a user has to do is unilaterally generate a `secp256k1` cryptographic key pair.

+Any number of these cryptographic identities can be used in parallel for whatever purpose — whether to partition user data, create pseudonyms, or to encrypt data.
+Most importantly, key pairs can be used to create digital signatures of content, which are then embedded in data structures called "events" alongside the user's public key, the event's hash, and some other information.

+Once created, events are then transmitted to other people, primarily via "relays," which are simple WebSocket servers, although they can also be sent over Bluetooth, emailed as attachments, or even written down and sent by carrier pigeon.
+The relay protocol is very simple, dealing almost exclusively with sending, receiving, rejecting, and requesting events.
+This makes it possible to create multiple interoperable implementations.

+The content types (or "kinds") the protocol describes are very loosely coupled, allowing a wide range of applications (or "clients") to be built that can talk to each other.
+Not every client needs to implement the entire protocol though — Nostr is ideal for building small apps that do one thing, and which don't have switching costs.

+Here's an example of what this architecture makes possible: Imagine following someone on your microblogging platform of choice, then opening your blog reader and all of their posts are already there.
+You highlight some text and type a comment.
+Later, you go back to your microblogging platform and read replies to the comment you made — written by people who follow you in dozens of other apps.

+In many ways, Nostr has the potential to be an upgrade to the entire internet.
+By decoupling data storage (relays), identity (keys), and functionality (clients), it becomes much easier to compose whatever pieces you might need in new and interesting ways.
+That's a big claim, and there are definitely some things that Nostr *can't* do well.

+In terms of the CAP theorem, Nostr has no consistency guarantees, but plenty of availability and partition tolerance.
+Nostr is essentially a distributed database which allows every node to operate independently without any coordination.
+By copying the same (signed) data to multiple relays, it will always be available even if some nodes go offline or ban the author.

+To recap: Nostr combines cryptographic identities, interoperable data storage, and an open ecosystem of content types to create a system where neither user identity nor user data can be captured by a single entity.
+This subverts the central role that servers have in the modern internet, placing users at the center, rather than corporations.

 # 2. Events and Kinds

-The term "NIP" stands for "Nostr Improvement Possibility", a term the community uses to refer to Nostr protocol specifications.
+The term "NIP" stands for "Nostr Implementation Possibility", a term the community uses to refer to Nostr protocol specifications.
 These specs might describe content types, behavior for relays, expectations for clients, or sub-protocols for other related services like signers, wallets, and "data vending machines" (services which perform arbitrary computation and expose an event-based interface).

+When writing Nostr specifications, keep in mind that a key part of the Nostr design ethic is: *trust users, trust developers, and keep things simple*.

+Protocol documents are often bloated with clarifications for every edge case, resulting in standards no one actually reads.
+Nostr specifications should be brief and to the point so that regular people (rather than spec wonks) can understand them and hack on the protocol.
+Again, in the words of [Dave Winer](https://this.how/standards/):

+> I write for people who have brains, like to think, are educated, care about interop.
+I understand that people reading specs are not computers.

 Because nostr is open, anyone can write a spec and publish it anywhere they want.
 Unfortunately, this also means that there's no comprehensive list of specs anywhere.

 While Nostr is about as anarchic a protocol as you can get, there remains an irreducible political component to protocol design.
 Software cannot be interoperable if communication doesn't exist.
 Now, this communication might simply take the form of reverse-engineering other people's events and code, but communication is (obviously) improved through the use of language.

 Right now, the best place to collaborate is on the [github repository](https://github.com/nostr-protocol/nips).
-This is a carefully curated collection of Nostr specs, and the place the most Nostr developers participate.
-There has been some work towards creating a solution that exists purely on Nostr where we can get permissionless participation, a comprehensive list of specs, and a system for consensus.
-The closest thing we have so far is [NostrHub](https://nostrhub.io/), but it leaves some things to be desired.
+This is a carefully curated collection of Nostr specs, and the place the most Nostr developers participate (open pull requests are a great place to get feedback and signal support for emerging specifications).
+There has been some work towards creating a solution that exists purely on Nostr where we can get permissionless participation, a comprehensive list of specs, and a system for consensus, but so far a complete solution hasn't really emerged.

 With that in mind, let's get into events — the "what" of Nostr.